 - Wednesday 24 August – Russell Ingram, Office for Regional Youth | Regional Youth Community Coordinator – Mid North Coast

-To enquire about the opportunity or learn how you can contribute to this pilot, please contact us using the form below.
+To enquire about the opportunity or learn how you can contribute to this program, please contact us using the form below.

-With the help of our community we are creating opportunities for young people in Nambucca Valley to have greater exposure to social, educational, career and sporting opportunities.
-These small grants will help lift any financial barriers and will give youths the ability to engage in opportunities they may not otherwise have when living in Regional NSW.
+With the help of our community, we created opportunities for young people in the Nambucca Valley to have greater exposure to social, educational, career, and sporting opportunities.
+These small grants helped lift any financial barriers and allowed youths to engage in opportunities they may not otherwise have when living in Regional NSW.

-To be eligible for an Opportunity U grant youths must:
+To be eligible for an Opportunity U grant, young people must: